oracle-livelabs/apex/workflows/4-add-human-tasks.md

-# Add Human Tasks to Workflow
+# Add Human Tasks to the Workflow

 ## Introduction

 In this hands-on lab, we will explore the process of creating Human Tasks using the Approvals Component in Oracle APEX.
 Human Tasks are essential steps in our Doctor Appointment Workflow, requiring manual approval, rejection, or completion by either the Doctor or Patient.
 Specifically, we will focus on tasks such as **Send Appointment Request To Doctor**, **Raise Invoice Request For Patient**, and **Raise Feedback Request For Patient**.

-These steps therefore correspond to Human Task Activities.
+These steps, therefore, correspond to Human Task Activities.
 Before using them in the workflow, we use the Approvals Component to create the task definitions as follows.

-## Objectives
+### Objectives

 In this lab, you will learn how to create Human Tasks to
 - Sending Appointment Request To Doctor